sambuddha7/CS128H-Final-Project/README.md

 # CS128H-Final-Project

-This is a final project for CS128 honor in the University of Illinois, started in SP2022.
+This final project is for CS128 honor in the University of Illinois, started in SP2022.

 ## Group Members